Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/06 - Container Deployment with Docker Compose/README.md

 Welcome to my Docker Compose studies repository!
 This repository documents my learning journey and hands-on experience with deploying containers using Docker Compose.
 Below is an overview of the topics and deployments covered.

+In the last studies ([5: Python Application Deployment with Linux and Docker](https://github.com/Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/tree/main/05%20-%20Deploying%20Python%20Applications%20with%20Linux%20and%20Docker)), we explored how to use Dockerfile to build a custom image and deploy a single container.
+However, when it comes to deploying multiple containers as part of a single system, Docker Compose is the tool of choice.
+This section focuses on this tool and is divided into two parts:

+- **Deploy 1**: Stack for Deploying a Web App with Python and Redis.
+- **Deploy 2**: Stack for Deploying a Web App, API, and Database.

 ## Here is what you are going to learn

 1. Deploying Containers with Docker Compose: This section covers the basics of deploying containers using Docker Compose.
 You'll learn how Docker Compose simplifies multi-container deployments and how it fits into modern development workflows;